jmackey-astro/PyPion/README.md

 In some cases you may need to use `sudo` or install pip with: `sudo apt install python3-pip`

 *Note: This is still in testing phase so errors may occur when installing.
-Please report problems to green@cp.dias.ie
+Please report problems to [pypion on github](https://github.com/greensh16/PyPion/issues)

 # Install Silo package for python3: